oracle-devrel/cd3-automation-toolkit/docs/greenfield-jenkins.md

 **Step 4**:
 <br>'Get Approval' stage has timeout of 24 hours, if no action is taken the pipeline will be aborted after 24 hours.
-Click on this stage and click 'Proceed' to proceed with terraform apply or 'Abort' to cancel the terraform apply.
+Click on this stage and click 'Proceed' to proceed with apply or 'Abort' to cancel the apply.

 <img width="920" height="300" alt="Screenshot 2024-01-17 at 12 04 15 PM" src="../images/jenkinsGF-8.jpg"><br>